asalom/swifttalking.com/_posts/2018-12-30-ruby-object-equality.md

 puts person1 == person2 # person1.==(person2) is true
 ```

 The default implementation of this method checks object identity by calling `equal?`.
-Knowing this, if we were to remove the implementation of `==` from the previous example, the objects wouldn't be equal.
+Knowing this, if we were to remove the implementation of `==` from the previous example, the two objects wouldn't be equal.

 ```ruby
 class Person